g24fitzgerald/fizzbuzz/README.md

 # Fizz Buzz

-Fizz buzz is a game about division.
+Fizz Buzz is a game about division.
 Create a program that will iterate through numbers from 1 to 101 and log each number in the console.

 - In the loop every time a number is divisible by **3**, instead of logging the number itself, the word "fizz" should appear.
 - If the number is divisible by  **5**, the word "buzz" should be logged.